wadevenz/T2A2_API/README.md

 I have utilised such applications in the past, and I have enjoyed the friendly competition it creates, as it enhances the thrill of the match and creates lively conversations amongst pals.
 And it appears I'm not alone, as Barrett disccusses that a friendly tipping competition can engage inclusivity and foster communication in the workplace (Barrett, 2018).

-Therefore the simple objectiove of this API application is to give AFL fans access to a live database of basic AFL information, including teams, locations, matches and give the option to make selections on the team they believe will win in upcoming matches.
-Simple in theory, effective in practice.
+Therefore the simple objective of this API application is to give AFL fans access to a live database of basic AFL information, including teams, locations, matches and give the option to make selections on the team they believe will win in upcoming matches.
+Simple in theory, and practice.
 Users have limited ability to manipulate data in the database as most requests are for admin authorisation only.
 This simplifies the application to give users access to information and the ability to make and update selections.
-And yet while it may seem that without reward or fincancial incentive, the selection process appears redundant, the reward is the enhanced thrill of following your chosen selection and the competitve incentive to beat your fellow associates.
+And yet while it may seem that without reward or fincancial incentive the selection process appears redundant, the reward is the enhanced thrill of following your chosen selection and the competitve incentive to beat your fellow associates.

+### References

 Barrett, S, 2018, Is footy tipping the missing link for a great company culture?, viewed Jul, 2024, https://www.linkedin.com/pulse/footy-tipping-missing-link-great-company-culture-scott-barrett/